 Rubber adjustment units for maintenance holes shall be according to OPSS Standard 1351.
 Precast concrete adjustment rings shall be provided to bring the ring and cover to grade.
-The total height measured from the top of the cone section to the finished grade shall not exceed 400 mm (16 inches).
+The total height measured from the top of the cone section to the finished grade shall not exceed 400 mm (16 in).
+Where grade adjustments are required, a minimum of one to a maximum of three adjustment rings as per OPSD 704.010.